-We have written the PoM Curriculum for you: teachers, counselors, home-schooling parents who want to bring the transformative gifts of mindfulness, kindness, gratitude and conflict resolution skills to the children you care about.
+We have written the PoM Curriculum for you: teachers, counselors, home-schooling parents and others who want to bring the transformative gifts of mindfulness, kindness, gratitude and conflict resolution skills to the children you care about.
 This is life-changing work, and we know you need support.
 Hope these offerings help!

 Peace of Mind Online Training Courses